 The ingredients for tropical cyclones include a pre-existing weather disturbance, warm tropical oceans, moisture, and relatively light winds.
-If the right conditions persist long enough, they can combine to produce the violent winds, incredible waves, torrential rains, and floods we associate with this phenomenon.
+If the right conditions persist long enough, they can combine to produce the violent winds, large waves, torrential rains, and floods we associate with this phenomenon.
 At times, when a weather system does not meet all of these conditions, but is forecast to bring tropical storm or hurricane force winds to land in the next day or two, it is called a potential tropical cyclone in the Atlantic basin and the central and eastern North Pacific basins.

 In the Atlantic, hurricane season officially runs from June 1 to November 30.
 Ninety-seven percent of tropical cyclone activity occurs during this time period.
 However, there is nothing magical about these dates.
 Hurricanes can and do occur outside of this six month period.Learn more